28 Jobs for Math Majors That Offer Awesome Opportunities

 - Top salary—$148,650 or more

 This is the most obvious of all math major jobs.
 A mathematician is someone who enjoys solving problems through numerical analysis.
-And people who do this kind of work are in demand: Employment in this field is expected to grow 26 percent between 2018 and 2028.8 You might find yourself researching new theories and concepts, developing mathematical models, or analyzing data to solve business problems.
+And people who do this kind of work are in demand: Employment in this field is expected to grow 26 percent between 2018 and 2028, according to the Occupational Outlook Handbook (OOH).
+You might find yourself researching new theories and concepts, developing mathematical models, or analyzing data to solve business problems.
 Most mathematician positions call for an advanced degree, but federal government jobs can be obtained with a bachelor's.

 - Top salary—$160,550 or more